aws-samples/eks-workshop-v2/website/docs/aiml/chatbot/index.md

 With pre-training on 2 trillion tokens of text and code, the [Meta Llama-2-13b](https://llama.meta.com/#inside-the-model) chat model is one of the largest and most powerful large language models (LLMs) available today.

-From its capabilities of utilizing natural language processing and text generation to handling inference and training workloads, the creation of Llama2 represents some of the newest advances in GenAI Technology.
+From its natural language processing and text generation capabilities to handling inference and training workloads, the creation of Llama2 represents some of the newest advances in GenAI Technology.

-This section will focus not only on harnessing the power of Llama-2, but also gaining insights into the intricacies of deploying LLMs efficiently on EKS.
+This section will focus not only on harnessing the power of Llama-2 but also on gaining insights into the intricacies of deploying LLMs efficiently on EKS.

 For deploying and scaling LLMs, this lab will utilize AWS Inferentia instances within the [Inf2](https://aws.amazon.com/machine-learning/inferentia/) family, such as `Inf2.24xlarge` and `Inf2.48xlarge`.
-Additionally, the chatbot inference workloads will utilize the [Ray Serve](https://docs.ray.io/en/latest/serve/index.html) module for building online inference APIs and streamlining the deployment of machine learning models as well as the [Gradio UI](https://www.gradio.app/) for accessing the Llama2 chatbot.
+Additionally, the chatbot inference workloads will utilize the [Ray Serve](https://docs.ray.io/en/latest/serve/index.html) module for building online inference APIs and streamlining the deployment of machine learning models, as well as the [Gradio UI](https://www.gradio.app/) for accessing the Llama2 chatbot.